-While it’s truly extraordinary and unbelievably beautiful natural phenomenon, it’s unfortunately also one of the most visited hiking trails in the whole region.
+While it’s a truly extraordinary and unbelievably beautiful natural phenomenon, it’s unfortunately also one of the most visited hiking trails in the whole region.
 Unless you plan to have a date with nature only, go ahead.
 There’re more tourists than you can imagine, especially at the gate itself.
 People coming from different directions all meet here.
-I don’t of course imply that you shouldn’t go there, because it would be a pity no to see 16 meters tall and 26 meters wide gate, but bide your time.
+I don’t of course imply that you shouldn’t go there, because it would be a pity not to see 16 meters tall and 26 meters wide gate, but bide your time.

 There’re several ways to get to Pravcice Sandstone Gate, depending on your accommodation choose either Hrensko, Tri Prameny, Mezni Louka or Mezna as your starting point.
-If you start in Mezni Louka, follow the red path which goes along educational trail as well.
-There’re interesting points described at the information boards (German and Czech subscriptions only) It’s good to stop and read at least for a moment.
-It’s around 6 kilometers to the Gate.
-Then you may follow the red path to Hrensko and combine the trip with a boat.
-Hop on a ferryboat on Kamenice River (so called Edmundova souteska) and get back on a green path from Mezna to Mezni Louka.
+If you start in Mezni Louka, follow the red path which goes along the educational trail as well.
+There’re interesting points described on the information boards (German and Czech subscriptions only).
+It’s around 6 kilometers to the Gate from here.
+On your way back you may follow the red path to Hrensko and combine the trip with a boat.
+Hop on a ferryboat on Kamenice River (so-called Edmundova souteska) and get back on a green path from Mezna to Mezni Louka.

 Maybe because of the season or because of the restrictions, I didn’t see many bikers around.
-No bikes are allowed in the first zone of the National Park, the same goes for path leading to Pravcicka Gate.
+No bikes are allowed in the first zone of the National Park, the same goes for a path leading to Pravcicka Gate.
 There’re around 55 kilometers of cycling paths in the area, however as long as you want to get to some attractions, either it’s forbidden or barely possible on a bike.

-In October and November mind the earlier arrival of nights and sudden drop of temperature as you plan your trip, because you may be trapped in the middle of the forest and since sleeping in the first zone of BH National Park is prohibited it may be a tough night.
-Take your light with you, no matter how early you set off, it may get useful on the way.
+In October and November mind the earlier arrival of nights and sudden drop of temperature as you plan your trip because you may be trapped in the middle of the forest and since sleeping in the first zone of BH National Park is prohibited it may be a tough night.
+Take your light with you, no matter how early you set off, it may be useful on the way.